illixion/blog.illixion.com/content/posts/4k-in-safari-without-pain.md

 *Note:* This could be different on your machine or change at some point in the future, so if you're unsure whether this is correct, execute `which youtube-dl` in Terminal.app and paste everything up to **/youtube-dl** into this field

-As for **Raw options**, you can set up some preferences for how you'd like IINA to seelct which video stream to play:
+As for **Raw options**, you can set up some preferences for how you'd like IINA to select which video stream to play:

 Up to **4K**, prefer 60 FPS (recommended): `format="bestvideo[fps>=50,ext=mp4,height<=?2160]+bestaudio/best[ext=m4a,height<=?2160]"`